convince-project/smc_ros_gazebo_plugins/README.md

 ## Optional: Running the single components by hand

-Using ROS 2 Launch, allows us to start multiple processes at once with a single command.
+Using ROS 2 Launch, as described in the experiments above, allows us to start multiple processes at once with a single command.

 In case it is desired to start the single processes composing the experiments by hand, we provide instructions on how to run them in the [Manual-instructions.md file](Manual-instructions.md).